mark3982/screeps-rust-code/README.md

 }
 ```

-This allows you to leverage Rust code in your existing codebase.
-You just need to integrate the upload of
-the `rust.boot.js` and `rust.asm.js` files into your current Screep's project.
+This allows the leveraging of Rust code in your existing codebase.
+You just need to integrate the upload of the `rust.boot.js` and `rust.asm.js` files into your current Screep's project. _Beware of the existing `main.js` file that has been recently included._